 - Hit the “Save Changes” button at the bottom.

-The option to switch from power-saving mode also lies in the PC Settings.
-Furthermore, read these fixes we used when our PC was stuck on the motherboard screen.
+The option to switch out of power-saving mode also lies in the PC Settings.
+We tested it on our computer, and it worked.

 Use this method to get your computer out of power-saving mode: